Alessandro Manzoni: Family, death, and legacy

 On 25 December 1833, Manzoni's wife Henriette died, a loss which was followed nine months later by the death of his eldest daughter, Giulietta, wife of Massimo d'Azeglio.
-In the mid-1830s he attended the "Salotto Maffei", a salon in Milan hosted by Clara Maffei, and in 1837 he married again, to Teresa Borri, widow of Count Decio Stampa.
+In the mid-1830s, he attended the "Salotto Maffei", a salon in Milan hosted by Clara Maffei, and in 1837 married again, this time to Teresa Borri, widow of Count Decio Stampa.
 The new Mrs. Manzoni's nature was not the docile and conciliating one of Henriette, and she didn't get along very well either with her mother-in-law nor with step-children.
 In 1845, Teresa bore twins, one of whom was stillborn, and the other of whom lived only a few hours.

-In 1860 King Victor Emmanuel II named Manzoni a senator.
-Owing to his prestige in the field of studies on the problem of language – something that had engaged his attention while he was writing the novel on up to his Lettera a Giacinto Carena sulla lingua italiana (Letter to Giacinto Carena on the Italian language, 1846) – Manzoni was appointed chairman of a commission dealing with this subject by the minister of public education, Emilio Broglio.
-In this capacity, he wrote a report entitled Dell'unità della lingua e dei mezzi per diffonderla (On the unity of the language and on the means for achieving it, 1868), in which he proposed that Florentine should be taught in schools, and a modern Florentine dictionary published.
+In 1860, King Victor Emmanuel II named Manzoni a senator.
+Owing to his prestige in the field of studies on the problem of language, which had engaged his attention while he was writing the novel on up to his Lettera a Giacinto Carena sulla lingua italiana (Letter to Giacinto Carena on the Italian Language, 1846), Manzoni was appointed chairman of a commission dealing with this subject by the minister of public education, Emilio Broglio.
+In this capacity, he wrote the report Dell'unità della lingua e dei mezzi per diffonderla (On the Unity of the Language and on the Means for Achieving It, 1868), in which he proposed that Florentine should be taught in schools, and a modern Florentine dictionary published.

 The report was published the same year in the March issue of the Nuova Antologia and in La Perseveranza of 5 March.
 The Minister of Education decided to adopt Manzoni's recommendations and under his auspices the Nuovo Vocabolario della lingua italiana was begun in accordance with Manzoni's criterion, namely the acceptance of the living usage of Florence.

-The last years of the writer's life were marred by the death of his mother (1841), his second wife (1861), six of his children, and his closest friends, Charles Fauriel (1844), Tommaso Grossi (1853) and Antonio Rosmini (1855).
+The last years of the writer's life were marred by the death of his mother (1841), his second wife (1861), six of his children, and his closest friends, Charles Fauriel (1844), Tommaso Grossi (1853), and Antonio Rosmini (1855).
 The death of his eldest son, Pier Luigi, on 28 April 1873, was the final blow which hastened his end.
 He was already weakened as he had fallen on 6 January while exiting the San Fedele church, hitting his head on the steps, and he died after 5 months of cerebral meningitis, a complication of the trauma.
 His funeral was celebrated in the Milan Cathedral with almost royal pomp.
-Manzoni's remains, after they lay in state for some days, were followed to the Cimitero Monumentale in Milan by a vast cortege, including the royal princes and all the great officers of state.
-A monument to Manzoni by Francesco Barzaghi, was erected in the Piazza San Fedele in 1883; however his noblest monument was Giuseppe Verdi's Requiem, written in 1874 to honour his memory.
-Natalia Ginzburg wrote a biographical study of Manzoni and his family based on Manzoni family letters (La famiglia Manzoni, 1983; Eng. trans.
-The Manzoni Family, 1987).
+Manzoni's remains, after they lay in state for some days, were followed to the Monumental Cemetery of Milan by a vast cortege, including the royal princes and all the great officers of state.